slyedoc/bevy-template/README.md

 I am learning rust and [bevy](https://github.com/bevyengine/bevy) and this is my latest playground.

-I hope to turn this into template using all the amazing work in the bevy communty.
-Would this be allowed in a [bevy game jam](https://github.com/bevyengine/bevy/discussions/2364)?
+I hope i can use it for a [bevy game jam](https://github.com/bevyengine/bevy/discussions/2364)

 ## Editor